 Everything starts with a broiler hatching egg.
 It’s called a broiler hatching egg because it will hatch into a chick that will be raised for meat (called a broiler or meat chicken).
 This type of chicken is specially bred for meat and looks quite different from the chickens who lay the eggs we buy at the store.
-The chickens that lay broiler hatching eggs are called broiler breeders.
-These hens lay fertilized eggs (about 150-155 in a year) at the breeder farms.
+The chickens that lay broiler hatching eggs are called broiler breeders hens and they’re raised with roosters in breeder barns.
 The breeder hens are about 24 weeks old when they start laying fertilized eggs in the nest boxes, and they’ll produce eggs for about 38 weeks.
 Each hen will lay 150-155 eggs during that time.

 At the Chicken Farm

-Both hatching egg and chicken farmers follow strict on-farm food safety programs.
+Chicken farmers follow strict on-farm food safety and animal care programs.
 Every farm is audited annually to ensure their records, practices, and facilities continue to meet the program standards.
 The penalties for not meeting the standards can be severe, including losing the right to raise chicken.
-Manitoba chicken farmers work hard to ensure that local chicken is top quality.
+Manitoba chicken farmers are committed to raising top quality birds.

 Meat chickens are free-run birds.
 This means they are not kept in cages.
 They roam freely throughout the barn on a floor covered by soft, dry straw.
 Fresh, clean water and feed are always available and the chickens are free to eat whenever they are hungry.

 After each flock, the barn and equipment are thoroughly cleaned.
 Barns are then left empty a week before a new flock arrives.
 Clean barns, and the downtime between flocks, helps keep the chickens healthy.

 Raising Healthy Chickens